580+ 5-Star ReviewsWhatsApp

 How do I know if my revision timetable is working?

-Track your score on full mock sittings across your preparation period.
-If your score is not improving week on week by weeks 5–6, the problem is almost always in your review process - you are not diagnosing your error patterns specifically enough.
+Keep a simple progress tracker: one row per full mock, with each section score.
+If your score is not improving week on week by the final third, the problem is almost always in your review process: you are not diagnosing your error patterns specifically enough.
 Switch from doing more questions to reviewing the ones you have done more carefully.

 Should I revise for the UCAT during A Levels?

-Yes - balancing both is challenging but manageable with a realistic plan.
+Yes.
+Balancing both is challenging but manageable with a realistic plan.
 Do not attempt 4+ hours of UCAT revision daily during exam season.
-1–1.5 hours per day of focused technique work is sufficient in the early phase and keeps you progressing without compromising your A Level preparation.
+1 to 1.5 hours per day of focused technique work is sufficient in the early phase and keeps you progressing without compromising your A Level preparation.

 Want some help with your own UCAT?
 Wondering if you might benefit from some UCAT tutoring?